Joomla Training in New England

 Update: we highly recommend the OSEmbed extension for embedding code in Joomla.

 OSEmbed is the easiest way to embed anything in Joomla.
 You can add YouTube videos with just a URL.
-Plus you can also add Facebook posts, Twitter tweets, Flickr images, Vimeo videos and over 60 other types of media.
+Plus you can also add Facebook posts, X / Twitter tweets, Flickr images, Vimeo videos and over 60 other types of media.

 OSEmbed really is the best way to embed YouTube videos and everything else.